manikandanathiappan/mern-stack-todo-app/README.md

 npm install
 ```

+## Setup

+After installing node_modules for both client and server, if we need to run the application locally, please follow below steps.

+* Open a terminal and run ```npm start``` to start the React application
+* Open another terminal and run ```npm run dev``` to start Node.js server (Nodemon to load changes automatically).

 ## Usage

 * This is a simple Todo application build in ReactJS and Node.js with MongoDB as database.